melknoo/wintercms_boilerplate/wintercms-plugins/winter/user/README.md

 ## Password length requirements

 By default, the User plugin requires a minimum password length of 8 characters for all users when registering or changing their password.
-You can change this length requirement by going to config/config.php.
-Inside the file, change the value of the ***minPasswordLength*** parameter to your own.
+You can change this length requirement by going to backend and navigating to System > Users > User Settings.
+Inside the Registration tab, a **Minimum password length** field is provided, allowing you to increase or decrease this limit to your preferred length.

 ## Error handling